TikTok’s New US Privacy Policy: Precise Location, AI Data, and a Wider Ad Network

 In Agreement

-• The expanded data collection, especially precise location and AI interaction data, is a significant and concerning increase in surveillance capabilities.
+• The expansion to precise GPS location data, AI interaction logging, and a broader ad network represents a meaningful and concerning increase in surveillance capabilities

 Opposed